ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 uORBDeviceNode: move flags from SubscriberData to UpdateIntervalData
-message: uORBDeviceNode: move flags from SubscriberData to UpdateIntervalData

 As there is only one bit used in 'flags', and it is only used in case update_interval is not null, we can move the bit to UpdateIntervalData.